datatribe-collective-oy/gdd-app/README.md

 The README focuses on setting up and running the application using Docker Compose for development purposes.

-Detailed documentation of the application's components will be updated on /docs folder.
+Detailed documentation of the application's components will be updated on [Wiki](https://github.com/datatribe-collective-oy/gdd-app/wiki).

 ### Prerequisites